Jason Pitts, PhD

 Our lab investigates the sensory neuronal basis for behaviors in disease-transmitting arthropods, especially mosquito vectors of arboviruses like Dengue and Zika.
 Of particular interest are the pathways that contribute to chemical- and temperature-oriented behaviors such as host seeking, nectar feeding and oviposition site selection.
 One of our major goals is to understand complex biological systems by employing a range of techniques including gene expression, neurophysiology, and animal responses to sensory stimuli.
 A long-term objective of our efforts will be to contribute to reductions in human and animal disease transmission at local, national, and regional levels by developing novel methods of arthropod surveillance and control that can be integrated into existing pest management programs.

-Zi Ye, Feng Liu, Stephen T. Ferguson, Adam Baker, R. Jason Pitts, Laurence J. Zwiebel (2021) “Ammonium transporter AcAmt mutagenesis uncovers reproductive and physiological defects without impacting olfactory responses to ammonia in the malaria vector mosquito Anopheles coluzzii.”
+Ye Z, Liu F, Ferguson S, Baker A, Pitts RJ, Zwiebel L (2021) “Ammonium transporter AcAmt mutagenesis uncovers reproductive and physiological defects without impacting olfactory responses to ammonia in the malaria vector mosquito Anopheles coluzzii.”
 Insect Biochemistry and Molecular Biology.
 134: 103578

 Huff RM, Pitts RJ (2020) “Carboxylic acid responses by a conserved odorant receptor in culicine vector mosquitoes”.
 Insect Mol Biol.
 29(6): 523-530.